Jean M. Bennett

-Jean M. Bennett (1930–2008) was the first woman president of The Optical Society in 1986.
+Jean M. Bennett (1930–2008) was an American physicist and the first woman president of The Optical Society in 1986.
+She received her PhD in physics from Pennsylvania State University in 1955, and spent most of her career at the Naval Weapons Center (now the Naval Air Warfare Center) at China Lake, CA.

+Career

-She died on July 18, 2008, in Ridgecrest, CA after a long illness.
+Bennett received her PhD in physics from Pennsylvania State University in 1955, and spent most of her career at the Naval Weapons Center (now the Naval Air Warfare Center) at China Lake, CA. She died on July 18, 2008, in Ridgecrest, CA after a long illness.
 She was 78.
-Bennett received her PhD in physics from Pennsylvania State University in 1955, and spent most of her career at the Naval Weapons Center (now the Naval Air Warfare Center) at China Lake, CA.

 Bennett was an editor for Applied Optics and Optics Express.

-In recognition for her contributions to the studies of optical surfaces OSA established the Jean Bennett Memorial Student Travel Grant.
+In recognition of her contributions to the study of optical surfaces, OSA established the Jean Bennett Memorial Student Travel Grant.